-At UofL, most technology transfer functions and translational support are handled by the UofL Commercialization EPI-Center and our Translational Grant Programs team.
-Startups originating from UofL IP are handled by the Office of New Ventures.
+At UofL, most technology transfer functions and translational support are handled by the UofL Innovation and Commercialization and our Translational Grant Programs team.
+Startups originating from UofL IP are handled by UofL New Ventures.
 If you believe you may have an invention, discovery, creation or other protectable idea, we can help you:

 UofL uses intellectual property protection to protect ideas and inventions that come out of research.
 This process is available for a wide range of disciplines, and can cover everything from a new drug or medical device, to software for measuring employee engagement, to creative works, such as a play, composition or manuscript.
 To learn more, please see our Intellectual Property page.